phillijm/CodeSumBART/README.md

 ## Datasets

 We used the Funcom dataset ([Paper](https://aclanthology.org/N19-1394.pdf), [Dataset](http://leclair.tech/data/funcom/index_v5.html#procdata)), preprocessed with JavaDatasetCleaner ([Paper](https://www.lancaster.ac.uk/~elhaj/docs/gem2022.pdf), [GitHub](https://github.com/phillijm/JavaDatasetCleaner/)), which saves the dataset in the format used by NeuralCodeSum ([Paper](https://aclanthology.org/2020.acl-main.449.pdf)).
-We used the Python method below to convert this into JSON, which can be read by the transformDataset method in our model training code.
+We used the Python method below to convert this into JSON which can be read by the transformDataset method in our model training code.

 ``` python
 def saveJSONData(dir):